nanopool/nanominer/README.md

 pool1 = 127.0.0.1:4009
 ```

-Example of a configuration file for Raven:
+Example of a configuration file for Ravencoin:
 ```
 [Kawpow]
 wallet = Rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr